 - UK sticker attached to the back of vehicle or reg plates (and trailer if you have one)

 - First aid kit – compulsory in France and Germany.
 Find out what we carry in our European first aid kit here

 TOP TIP: Buy these essentials for driving in Germany BEFORE you get to the border- prices at Eurotunnel or on the ferry can be two or three times as much.
 Here’s what you need from Amazon, which is cheaper than Halfords or the high street.

 Road trip accessories you MIGHT need for a motorhome holiday in Germany

 The following kit are things you might need to carry in your car, motorhome, caravan or campervan, depending on when you are planning your road trip in Germany.

 If you are travelling between 15 October and 15 April, you will need to have winter tyres and/ or snow chains fitted as conditions dictate.

 - Snow chains/ winter tyres– check the rules and pay close attention to the DATES when the snow chain/ snow tyres rules come into force.
 If you’re not sure, read THIS

 - Red/ white warning board sign – for bike racks or anything overhanging the end of the motorhome or campervan.
-These are not currently compulsory in Germany, but they ARE compulsory if you're motorhoming in Spain and Italy.
-Get the more expensive aluminium one, like this one– the cheaper versions are not legal in Italy.
+These are not currently compulsory in Germany, but they ARE compulsory if you’re motorhoming in Spain and Italy.
+Get the more expensive aluminium one as the cheaper versions are not legal in Italy.

 - Spare bulbs for all lights in the vehicle